 4. Re-rag rug a section.
 If something terrible has befallen your rug… a glass of red wine for example, don’t panic.
 Firstly, remember that it’s fabric.
 Spot cleaning with something like Vanish will often fix things.
 However, if that doesn’t work, you can actually pull some rags out of the hessian and re-rag sections.
 It can be difficult to match to the original colours, but it’s worth trying if nothing else has helped.

-For more details on how to wash a rag rug, read our more in depth “How to Wash a Rag Rug” blog post.
+For more details on how to wash a rag rug, read our more in depth “How to Clean a Rag Rug” blog post.

 How long does it take to make a rug once I’ve got the hang of the technique?